A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Boundedly-Compact Metric Spaces

-\begin{theorem} In the setting of Theorem~\ref{thm:metric-noncompact}, assume that $\tau$ is Hausdorff-continuous.
-If $\tau(X)$ is complete for every compact metric space $X$, then $\mathcal C_{\tau}$ is also complete.
-If $\tau(X)$ is separable for every compact metric space $X$, then $\mathcal C_{\tau}$ is also separable. \end{theorem}
+\begin{theorem}[Completeness and Separability] In the setting of Theorem~\ref{thm:metric-noncompact}, assume that $\tau$ is Hausdorff-continuous.
+If $\tau(X)$ is complete (resp. separable) for every compact metric space $X$, then $\mathcal D$ is also complete (resp. separable). \end{theorem}